yezyilomo/django-restql/docs/querying_data.md

 ## Aliases
-When working with API, you may want to rename a field to something other than what the API has to offer.
-Aliases exist as part of this library to solve this exact problem.
+When working with an API, you may want to rename a field to something more suitable than what the API provides.
+Aliases let you do exactly that—without changing the backend.

-Aliases allow you to rename a single field to whatever you want it to be.
-They are defined at the client side, so you don’t need to update your API to use them.
+Aliases are defined on the client side, so you can freely rename fields in your query without touching the API code.

 Imagine requesting data using the following query from an API: